niniola-creator/air_quality_analysis/README.md

 ---
 # Air Quality Analysis of PM₁₀ in Badagry, Nigeria

-This project analyzes ambient air quality in Badagry, a peri-urban area in Lagos State, Nigeria, by examining PM₁₀ (Particulate Matter with diameter ≤ 10μm) using geochemical data obtained through SEM-EDX analysis.
-The objective is to identify dominant airborne pollutants and assess the potential health risks in different environmental units — Market, Residential, and Traffic areas.
+This project analyzes ambient air quality in Badagry, a peri-urban area in Lagos State, Nigeria, by examining PM₁₀ (Particulate Matter ≤ 10μm) using geochemical data obtained through SEM-EDX (Scanning Electron Microscopy with Energy Dispersive X-ray Spectroscopy) analysis.

 ## Objective

-- To explore and visualize the geochemical composition of PM₁₀ across different locations.
 - To identify pollution trends and element concentrations using Python and `pandas`.
+- To generate visualizations using `matplotlib` and `seaborn` to highlight pollution patterns.
 - To derive measures for environmental and public health solutions.